philippgehrig/Mondrian-Blocks/README.md

 ### Examples

 ## Contributions
-Unfortunately, we cannot accept any contributions at the moment.
-However, if you have any suggestions you can open an issue.
+Unfortunately, we cannot accept any contributions at the moment, since its a requirement for the course to be completed by us alone.